Learn how to build recovery runs into your training plans to help your muscles repair and keep your legs moving

 “The key to gaining the most benefit from your hard training is through rest and recovery,” says James Thie, performance director for athletics at Cardiff Met University (cardiffmet.ac.uk).
 “Sometimes, rather than total rest, a recovery run is a much better way to aid the process.
 It helps by increasing blood circulation, which will help the body process waste products.”

 Recovery runs can add volume to your whole training week, which can also boost your aerobic capacity, helping you run faster: the better the base, the more capacity you have to run harder and faster.

-But to ensure you’re doing recovery runs right, how should they feel?
-In a nutshell, ensure it feels easy.
-“Run at a pace where you can sustain a conversation, as this means you are working aerobically, not going into oxygen debt,” suggests Thie.
+When it comes to the run itself, ensure it feels easy.
+“Run at a pace where you can sustain a conversation, as this means you are working aerobically, not going into oxygen debt,” suggests James Thie.
 “If running to heart rate, this maybe in the region of 50-60 per cent [zone 1-2] of your maximum heart rate.”

 Avoid chasing mile or kilometre splits as it doesn’t matter how slow the recovery run is.
 If you have a natural inclination to always run faster, or struggle to control your pace, try fasted exercise first thing in the morning, as this will cap your exercise intensity.
 “As recovery runs are a slower speed, they are also at a low percentage of a runner’s maximum oxygen uptake value, and consequently will burn more fat than carbs, compared with faster running,” adds John Brewer, professor of Applied Sports Science at St Mary’s University (stmarys.ac.uk) and author of Run Smart (Bloomsbury).